 To promote borrowing from banking channels, complicated paperwork and bureaucratic impediments should be reduced, by ensuring that the terms and conditions of financial products are made simple and intuitive to the debtors.

-Access to banking and financial literacy will enable to make borrowings (take loans from bank), and help economic activities thrive and boost micro, small and medium enterprises, ultimately alleviating poverty.
+Access to banking and financial literacy will enable to make borrowings (take loans from the bank), and help economic activities thrive and boost micro, small and medium enterprises, ultimately alleviating poverty.

-Financial inclusion will foster empowerment of women in rural areas as they can borrow money and save in financial institutions, and start enterprises.
+Financial inclusion will foster the empowerment of women in rural areas as they can borrow money and save in financial institutions, and start enterprises.

 Infographics partner: Nepal in Data